 But Sexual Harassment isn’t something that is restricted to the female gender, even men can feel its effects.

 Have you ever wondered that maybe those friendly shoulder rubs might be invading an individual’s personal space?
 Or maybe a handshake that has exceeded the routined 3 seconds has crossed a personal boundary?
 While we completely related to what Smita was trying to say through these instances, we were amazed at the factors that played a role behind this.

 Here are some things to remember when you relate Sexual Harassment at a workplace:

 ● Sexual Connotations

 As a growing company, we truly believe that Sexual Harassment is something that needs to be eradicated completely.
 Not only at the workplace but from society in general.
-Being a Design and Digital Marketing Agency that aspires to be the best with each passing day, we’re happy to be growing and making sure there are less or no such encounters experienced at work place.
+Being a Design and Digital Marketing Agency that aspires to be the best with each passing day, we’re happy to be growing and making sure there are fewer or no such encounters experienced at the workplace.
 We’re just a bunch of creative nerds who enjoy a sense of oneness and unity with each other.

 Thanks to our POSH coach Smita C Kapoor, who really made our session as interesting and as detailed as possible, we can gladly proclaim, we’re all POSH-ed up.